-This fund was established in 1983 and originally called the Avian Sciences Scholarship Fund.
-The name was subsequently changed in honor of Professors Howard Kratzer, Frank Ogasawara and Pran Vohra’s important contributions to the campus’ mission of teaching, research and public service.
+This fund was established in 1983 and was originally called the Avian Sciences Scholarship Fund.
+The name was subsequently changed in honor of Professors Howard Kratzer, Frank Ogasawara, and Pran Vohra’s important contributions to the campus’ mission of teaching, research, and public service.
 It is restricted to undergraduate and graduate students in Avian Sciences.

 John and Terry Kubota Scholarship

 This scholarship is awarded to students majoring in plant sciences, music, or art based on a yearly rotation.

 Lynn and Scott La Rue College of Agricultural and Environmental Sciences Scholarship

 This scholarship is restricted to US citizens or permanent residents who are undergraduates in the College of Agriculture and Environmental Studies.
 Additionally, recipients must have completed the last four years of their secondary education at a CA high school, students who were home-schooled in CA for their secondary education, and transfer students who completed at least two years of education at a CA community college are included.